stuartleeks/aoai-simulated-api/README.md

 | 100,000        | 140 MB    | 44s (44s)             | 4m26s (0.7s)             | 44s (0.7s)                              |

 ### Using the simulator with restricted network access

-During initialization, tiktoken attempts to download an OpenAI encoding file from a public blob storage account managed by OpenAI.
+During initialization, TikToken attempts to download an OpenAI encoding file from a public blob storage account managed by OpenAI.
 When running the simulator in an environment with restricted network access, this can cause the simulator to fail to start.

-The simulator can still however be used in an environment with restricted network access by caching the encoding file.
+The simulator supports three networking scenarios with different levels of access to the public internet:

+- Unrestricted network access
+- Semi-restricted network access
+- Restricted network access

+Different build arguments can be used to build the simulator for each of these scenarios.
+#### Unrestricted Network Access

+In this mode, the simulator operates normally, with TikToken downloading the OpenAI encoding file from OpenAI's public blob storage account.
+This scenario assumes that the Docker container can access the public internet during runtime.
+This is the default build mode.

+#### Semi-Restricted Network Access

+The semi-restricted network access scenario applies when the build machine has access to the public internet but the runtime environment does not.
+In this scenario, the simulator can be built using the Docker build argument `network_type=semi-restricted`.
+This will download the TikToken encoding file during the Docker image build process and cache it within the Docker image.
+The build process will also set the required `TIKTOKEN_CACHE_DIR` environment variable to point to the cached TikToken encoding file.

+#### Restricted Network Access
+The restricted network access scenario applies when both the build machine and the runtime environment do not have access to the public internet.
+In this scenario, the simulator can be built using a pre-downloaded TikToken encoding file that must be included in a specific location.

 This can be done by running the [setup_tiktoken.py](./scripts/setup_tiktoken.py) script.
-Alternatively, you can download the [encoding file](https://openaipublic.blob.core.windows.net/encodings/cl100k_base.tiktoken) from the public blob storage account and place it in the `src/aoai-simulated-api/src/aoai_simulated_api/tiktoken_cache` directory.
+Alternatively, you can download the [encoding file](https://openaipublic.blob.core.windows.net/encodings/cl100k_base.tiktoken) from the public blob storage account and place it in the `src/aoai-simulated-api/tiktoken_cache` directory.
 Then rename the file to `9b5ad71b2ce5302211f9c61530b329a4922fc6a4`.

-Then set the `USE_TIKTOKEN_CACHE` environment variable to `True`.
-This will let TikToken use the cached TikToken encoding file instead of retrieving it through the public internet.
+To build the simulator in this mode, set the Docker build argument `network_type=restricted`.
+The simulator and the build process will then use the cached TikToken encoding file instead of retrieving it through the public internet.
+The build process will also set the required `TIKTOKEN_CACHE_DIR` environment variable to point to the cached TikToken encoding file.